-I can’t find a definitive answer on who, when, and where this tradition started but the why is pretty clear – we don’t have fireplaces in Singapore.
+I can’t find a definitive answer on who, when, and where this tradition started but the why is pretty clear – we don’t have fireplaces in Singapore (unless you count DIY felt fireplaces).
 Therefore, we don’t have chimneys.
 So how is Santa going to get in?
 Or so my son asked me.
 And I know he’s not the first.
 I know because there appears to be a whole industry out there dedicated to creating magical Santa keys.
 I won’t be buying, but this year we will be taking a key and tying a special ribbon around it and leaving it on the front door for Father Christmas.
 I’m not sure how long we have till he cops to it and asks why we simply don’t leave the door unlocked.
 Address withheld.
 We own nothing valuable.

 The Wishing Tree